 Expected Life Span of Water Heaters

 Understanding the expected lifespan of water heaters can help you make more informed decisions.
 Gas water heaters typically last around 10-15 years, while propane models can last up to 20 years.
-Standard tank water heaters usually have a lifespan of 10 years or less, and tankless water heaters can last between 15 to 20 years with proper maintenance.
+Standard tank water heaters usually have a lifespan of 10 years or less, and tankless water heaters offer a longer lifespan, often lasting between 15 to 20 years with proper maintenance.

 If your water heater is over 17 years ago old, it’s generally overdue for replacement.
 Delaying replacement can lead to potential leaks and damage, which might cost more in the long run.
 The peace of mind from knowing your water heater is unlikely to fail unexpectedly is worth considering.